 What is the Minimum Monthly Maintenance Needs Allowance?

 When applying for Medicaid, be that in a nursing home or for Home and Community Based Services (HCBS) via a Medicaid Waiver, there are both income and asset limits that must be met.
-For married couples, with just one spouse applying for benefits, there are spousal impoverishment rules in place to prevent the non-applicant spouse, often called the community spouse, from having too little income on which to live.
+For married couples, with just one spouse applying for benefits, there are spousal impoverishment rules in place to prevent the non-applicant spouse, often called the community spouse or well spouse, from having too little income on which to live.
 There is the Minimum Monthly Maintenance Needs Allowance (MMMNA).
-It allows a Medicaid applicant spouse to transfer income to their non-applicant spouse.
+It allows a Medicaid applicant spouse to transfer income to his/her non-applicant spouse.

-The MMMNA is an income allowance that allows a married applicant to transfer a portion, or all, of their income to their non-applicant spouse who earns little to no income.
+The MMMNA is an income allowance that allows a married applicant to transfer a portion, or all, of his/her income to the non-applicant spouse who earns little to no income.
 Medicaid’s income limit is fairly restrictive, so this rule is in place to ensure the non-applicant spouse is left with sufficient income.
-That said, the community spouse’s income must fall under a certain level in order for the applicant spouse, also called the institutionalized spouse, to transfer funds to their spouse.
+That said, the community spouse’s income must fall under a certain level in order for the applicant spouse, also called the institutionalized spouse, to transfer funds to his/her spouse.

 Min. and Max.
 MMMNA Figures for 2019

 As of July 1, 2019, the MMMNA is $2,113.75 / month in 48 states and in the District of Columbia.
 Due to the higher cost of living, Hawaii has a MMMNA of $2,432.50 / month, and Alaska has a MMMNA of $2,641.25 / month.
 These figures, which change annually, are set by the federal government, and are based on the Federal Poverty Level.
 They will be increased again in July of 2020.